Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Analysis of equilibrium states and their stability

+On numerically solving the equation (\ref{eq:Vnonzero}) in the parameter plane ($f-k$) with the same parameter values used in section (\ref{sec:3}), we find that $V^{*} \neq 0$ equilibrium does not exist in the region where $V^{*} = 0$ is stable as is seen in Fig.(\ref{fig:figa3}).
+The black region corresponds to negative $V^{*}$ values and the positive $V^{*}$ values are colour coded.
+Note that all the values of $V^{*} \geq \frac{\delta}{c}$ were ignored as they would give unrealistic values for $B^{*}$ as can be infered from equation (\ref{eq:equilibrium})c.

+For $V^{*} \neq 0$ the characteristic equation is given by equation (\ref{eq:chareq}).
 It is clear that the presence of time delay in the dynamics makes the characteristic equation transcendental.
 Hence the derivation of stability criteria is not straight forward.
-However we can continue with the analysis by assuming that the eigenvalues are a continuous function of the time delay $\tau_{2}$.
-For $\tau_{2}=0$, the above characteristic equation has negative real parts of the eigenvalues when it satisfies the Routh-Hurwitz criterion for a $5^{th}$ order polynomial \cite{Kos94} .
-As we now start increasing the value of $\tau_{2}$ from $ 0 $, the eigenvalues will start changing correspondingly.
-If the system is stable for $\tau_{2}=0$, i.e. $\lambda(\tau_{2}) = \varepsilon(\tau_{2})+i\omega(\tau_{2}), \varepsilon(\tau_{2})<0$ and $\omega > 0 $ and $ \omega \epsilon R $ , then, on increasing $\tau_{2}$ the system will become unstable when $\varepsilon(\tau_{2}) > 0 $.
-For this to happen the real part of the eigenvalue must cross zero, i.e. for a particular value of $\tau_{2}$ say $\tau_{2}^{0}$ we must get $\lambda(\tau_{2}^{0}) = i\omega_{0}$.
-If there is no such value of $\tau_{2}$ for which the eigenvalue is purely imaginary, the real part of eigenvalues will not change its sign, i.e. system will remain stable for all values of $\tau_{2}$ if it was stable for $\tau_{2}=0$ \cite{Lak10}.
-Hence we start our analysis by considering the stable regions for $\tau_{2}=0$ and then continue to find out the regions where change in stability occurs when $\tau_{2}$ is non-zero.
+However we can continue with the analysis by assuming that the eigenvalues is a continuous function of the time delay $\tau_{2}$.
+We can write $\lambda(\tau_{2}) = \varepsilon(\tau_{2})+i\omega(\tau_{2})$ where $\varepsilon$ and $\omega$ are the real and imaginary parts of $\lambda$ respectively.
+We analyse the stability in this case in two steps \cite{Lak10}.
+First we check the stability for $\tau_{2}=0$ and if the state is stable it means that $\varepsilon(\tau_{2})<0$.
+As $\tau_{2}$ increases, if $\varepsilon(\tau_{2})$ crosses zero at some value of $\tau_{2}$, say $\tau_{2}^{0}$, then it means that the stable state would become unstable at $\tau_{2}^{0}$ and $\lambda(\tau_{2}^{0}) = i\omega_{0}$.
+If no such value of $\tau_{2}$ exists, then the state will remain stable for all values of $\tau_{2}$ if it was stable for $\tau_{2}=0$.
+Hence we start our analysis by considering the stable regions for $\tau_{2}=0$ and then continue to find out the conditions where changes in stability occur when $\tau_{2}$ is non-zero.

-For $\tau_{2}=0$ , the characteristic equation (~\ref{eq:chareq}) becomes:
+For $\tau_{2}=0$ , the characteristic equation (\ref{eq:chareq}) becomes: